 The Singapore show was a great education demonstrating that commercial aerospace is a huge industry with thousands of moving pieces.
 While Boeing and Airbus and other large aerospace companies are too big, and their margins too small, for me to be interested in them, they have hundreds of suppliers, some with very nice margins.
 While many of the best of these suppliers are privately held, there are a number of public companies in the small and mid-cap range with the ability to sustain moderate growth for a period of many years because of the backlogs at Airbus and Boeing.

 An important part of the MRO sector involves supply chain management.
 If an airline has a 747 that is sitting on the ground somewhere in China in need of a part, the ability to get that part to the required location as quickly as possible is a critically important skill, and is one that the airline will pay well for.
 AAR claims to be one of the world’s biggest providers of this service.
 However their financial statements are not satisfactory.
-To learn more about this sector in April our new Analyst, Vince Linz, and I will be on our way to Phoenix for “MRO America”.
+To learn more about this sector, in April I will be on our way to Phoenix for “MRO America”.